 Customer Service Marketing

-Beyond that I learned that to have a container, not in use is kind of like having a hotel room or plane seat not in use; it is not generating money and potentially even costing money.
+Beyond that I learned that to have a container, not in use is kind of like having a hotel room or plane seat not in use; it is not generating money and potentially even cost money.
 To put these containers in use it is important to keep “just in time” information published about what is available and the costs and benefits of the containers that are available as well as be ready to respond to changing needs.

 I explained that tools such as Twitter and Facebook may or may not be what these companies are looking for, but the capabilities of these tools definitely need to be taken into consideration.
 I explained that social software has the potential of revolutionizing industries such as theirs in much the same way the Just In Time technologies revolutionized similar industries over a decade ago.
 Together we began to explore the possibilities of illustrating how these companies can become more profitable by becoming more efficient and by communicating information in ways that help their clients become more profitable.

 Once again I confirmed, at least to myself, that social media will impact every industry and every department within every industry.
 I will be delving in to understand the impacts more as I put my presentation together that I will be delivering to the Reusable Industrial Packaging Association annual conference in New Orleans.